-Md. poised to revoke governor’s authority to overturn parole decisions involving people serving life terms
+Maryland revokes governor’s authority to overturn parole decisions involving people serving life terms

 Sen. Delores G. Kelley (D-Baltimore County), who has sponsored the bill for several years, said release decisions should rest in the hands of those with the expertise to make the determination.

-She said the members of the parole commission, who are appointed by the governor and confirmed by the Senate, “are following social science.
+She said the members of the Parole Commission, who are appointed by the governor and confirmed by the Senate, “are following social science.
 They are objective in ways the governors are not.”

 “This bill is a minor step in the criminal justice reforms that are needed and long overdue in Maryland to fix these situations and right these wrongs,” said Sen. Jill P. Carter (D-Baltimore City), who led the debate on Monday, after raising the racial disparity.